Rakeela/dragora-notes/envs100-nw-state-parks-essay.md

 ---
 I usually write essays by writing out my thoughts and then refining them.
 If I don't have pre-existing thoughts on a subject, I read for a bit, and then I do.
 Except I don't voluntarily think about national parks.
 My usual thoughts about this subject are essentially, "Hey, you know what'd be great about Mars?
 We wouldn't need to build any national parks."
 I like national parks in Civ 6 more than I like them IRL.

 I'm trying to read Mountains without Handrails in the hopes of finding thoughts that I can use as a draft seed.
-It isn't working, so factor.html
+It isn't working, so far.

 ---
 Back to [[ENVS&100]]